Jdkcodin/webdev101/README.md

 # webdev101
-Trying to pursue the world of web dev by learning &amp; making projects
+Trying to pursue the world of web dev by learning and making projects